Israel and Hamas agree to breakthrough deal on hostage release and four-day truce | KRDO

 “Until we are told to do so by the Israeli government, we will continue fighting Hamas and when such a deal will come into effect, we will respect that.
 But we will be very vigilant on the ground,” Conricus said.

-The deal followed mounting pressure on the Israeli government from the families of the hostages, who have demanded answers and action from Netanyahu.
+The deal followed mounting pressure on the Israeli government from the families of the hostages, who have demanded answers and action from Israeli Prime Minister Benjamin Netanyahu.
 It also comes amid growing international pressure for more humanitarian support for the people of Gaza.

 Hostages’ families anxiously await the release